 - Live foods such as goldfish or feeder fish are not nutritionally healthy for Oscars.
 They are often high in fats and can also run the risk of infecting your Oscar with disease or parasites.
 Ensure any live fish fed to the Oscars have been properly quarantined.

 - Live crickets and bloodworm's are an excellent alternative and are more aligned to an Oscars natural diet.

 - Live snacks should be fed in combination with commercial granules, frozen worms and brine shrimp and beef liver.
 This will ensure a healthy and well balanced diet, prolonging the life of the Oscar.

 Breeding the Oscar

-Oscars are near impossible to tell the difference in sex.
+- Oscars are near impossible to tell the difference in sex.
 Both types look exactly the same and there is no difference in size.
 The only known way to tell, is to look for the small cone shaped object located around their anal opening.

-If you do not buy a confirmed pair, the next safest option is to buy 6 or 7 juveniles and grow them, allowing them to naturally pick there partners.
+- If you do not buy a confirmed pair, the next safest option is to buy 6 or 7 juveniles and grow them, allowing them to naturally pick there partners.
 This can take time however and if your sole purpose is breeding them, possibly too much time, as it will only be when they reach 16 month of age that they are able to successfully spawn.

-Eggs that are fertilized will be a light brown or tan color as a pose to the white color of unfertilized eggs.
+- Oscar eggs that are fertilized will be a light brown or tan color as a pose to the white color of unfertilized eggs.